ncn-foreigners/paper-note-joint-calibration/README.md

 - `codes/` – code for simulation
 - `figs/` – figures that correspondst to table in the paper
 - `notebooks/` – notebooks with processing results
+- `paper/` – folder with the paper
 - `results/` – files with tables based on simulation

 ## Funding

-Work on this package is supported by the the National Science Center, OPUS 22 grant no. 2020/39/B/HS4/00941.
+Work on this paper is supported by the the National Science Center, OPUS 22 grant no. 2020/39/B/HS4/00941.